blax-software/laravel-shop/README.md

 # Laravel Shop Package

-A comprehensive headless e-commerce package for Laravel with multi-currency support, stock management, Stripe integration, and product actions.
+A comprehensive headless e-commerce package for Laravel with stock management, Stripe integration, and product actions.

 ## Features